 SCUBA gear was used to sample habitats in Spring Lake, while a mask and snorkel were used in the site below Spring Lake Dam.
 For each sample, an area of macrophyte-free rock was outlined using flagging tape, and three timed surveys (five minutes each) were conducted by overturning rocks >5 cm wide and counting the number of San Marcos Salamanders observed underneath.
-Following each timed search, the total number of rocks surveyed was recorded to estimate the number of San Marcos Salamanders per rock.
+Following each timed search, the total number of rocks surveyed was recorded to estimate the number of San Marcos Salamanders per rock in the area searched.
 The three surveys were averaged to yield the number of San Marcos Salamanders per rock.
-Densities of suitably sized rocks at each sampling site were determined using quadrats ( $0.25 \text{ m}^2$ ).
-Three random samples were taken in each area by randomly throwing the quadrat into the sampling area and counting the number of suitable rocks in the samples were then averaged to yield a density estimate of the number of suitable rocks in the sampling area.
+Densities of suitably sized rocks at each sampling site were determined using quadrats (0.25 m2).
+Three random samples were taken in each area by randomly throwing the quadrat into the sampling area and counting the number of appropriately sized rocks.
+The three samples were then averaged to yield a density estimate of the number of suitable rocks in the sampling area.
 The area of each site was determined by measuring each sampling area with a tape measure.